cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 ``'env'``
     Allows for the passage of a Gurobi Environment, which specifies parameters and license information.
 Keyword arguments will override any settings in this environment.

+``reoptimize``
+    A boolean.
+This is only relevant for problems where GUROBI initially produces an "infeasible or unbounded" status.
+    Its default value is True, which means that if GUROBI produces an "infeasible or unbounded" status, then its algorithm parameters are automatically changed and the problem is re-solved in order to determine its precise status.

 Getting the standard form
 -------------------------